-Diving the oil rigs can be an awesome experience.
-Whether you want to take pictures, get scallops or just sightseeing there is just something mystifying about diving a man-made object out in the open ocean!
-Join Channel Islands Dive Adventures aboard the Magician for a single day trip to dive the oil rigs (Eureka, Elley & Ellen) on Sunday, March 19, 2017.
+Diving the oil rigs can be an incredible experience.
+Whether you want to take pictures, get scallops or just sight-see there is something for everyone.
+Diving a man-made object in the open ocean is mystifying and that is why we keep going back.

 - Where: Oil Rigs